 It is important to note that most health insurance plans do not cover the entire cost of medication.
 Prescription drugs may fall into certain price tiers with set co-pays at each level.

 Medicaid is a state health insurance program for people with low income.
-Also known as HUSKY, it provides a comprehensive health care benefit package which includes prescription drug coverage.
+Also known as HUSKY, it provides a comprehensive health care benefits package which includes prescription drug coverage.

 Eligible individuals enrolled in HUSKY A, C and D can receive most of their medications at no cost while HUSKY B members may have a co-payment requirement.
 HUSKY doctors prescribe generic drugs when available.